-Kematen in Tirol, located about 10 km from Innsbruck, represents the border between the Oberinntal and Unterinntal valleys.
+Kematen in Tirol, located about 10 km from Innsbruck, represents the border between the upper and lower part of the Inntal valley.

 Altitude: 610 m asl